ougabriel/hngdevops-stage5/README.md

 ### Conclusion

-By following these steps, we have successfully deployed a  `devopsfetch` tool for retrieving and monitoring server information.
+With the given command outputs we have successfully deployed a  `devopsfetch` tool for retrieving and monitoring server information.
 The tool includes a `systemd` service for continuous monitoring and logging, with log rotation and comprehensive documentation for easy setup and usage.

 Written by: Gabriel Okom for HNG Tech